 Use 4-handed dentistry with high volume evacuation.

-Allow time for aerosols to settle following procedures before disinfecting the rooms
+Allow time for aerosols to settle following procedures before disinfecting the rooms.
+The updated CDC guidance states 15 minutes.

 No paper material of any kind should be in the operatory during treatment that uses sprays or aerosols.

-Consider HEPA filtration in operatories and clinical areas
+Consider HEPA filtration in operatories and clinical areas.
+Place HEPA unit within vicinity of patient’s chair, but not behind DHCP.
+Ensure DHCP are not positioned between the unit and the patient’s mouth.
+Position the unit to ensure that it does not pull air into or past the breathing zone of the DHCP.

-Use of professional judgment to employ the lowest aerosol-generating armamentarium when delivering any type of restorative or hygiene care
+Use of professional judgment to employ the lowest aerosol-generating armamentarium when delivering any type of restorative or hygiene care.

-Have all supplies and materials in operatory before beginning a procedure
+Have all supplies and materials in operatory before beginning a procedure.

+Waterline Considerations

+After a period of non-use, dental equipment may require maintenance and/or repair.
+Review the manufacturer’s instructions for use (IFU) for office closure, period of non-use, and reopening for all equipment and devices.
+Some considerations include:

+Dental unit waterlines (DUWL):

+Test water quality to ensure it meets standards for safe drinking water as established by the Environmental Protection Agency (< 500 CFU/mL) prior to expanding dental care practices.

+Many dental supply vendors have this available for purchase.

 Community Considerations

 Dental professionals will continue to collaborate with peers and supply chain representatives to ensure adequate supply, including PPE, is present in order to provide care for non-emergent and elective procedures and surgeries.